ivan-borovets/fastapi-clean-example/README.md

 > external compared to typical adapters.

 - This layer handles external requests and includes **controllers** that validate inputs and pass them to the interactors in the Application layer.
-The more abstract layers of the program assume that request data is already validated, allowing them to focus solely on their core logic.
+More abstract layers of the program assume that request data is already validated, allowing them to focus solely on their core logic.
 - Controllers must be as thin as possible, containing no logic beyond basic input validation and routing.
 Their role is to act as an intermediary between the application and external systems (e.g., FastAPI).